josephmisiti/awesome-machine-learning/README.md

 * [Towhee](https://towhee.io) - A Python module that encode unstructured data into embeddings.
 * [scikit-learn](https://scikit-learn.org/) - A Python module for machine learning built on top of SciPy.
 * [metric-learn](https://github.com/metric-learn/metric-learn) - A Python module for metric learning.
+* [OpenMetricLearning](https://github.com/OML-Team/open-metric-learning) - A PyTorch-based framework to train and validate the models producing high-quality embeddings.
 * [Intel(R) Extension for Scikit-learn](https://github.com/intel/scikit-learn-intelex) - A seamless way to speed up your Scikit-learn applications with no accuracy loss and code changes.
 * [SimpleAI](https://github.com/simpleai-team/simpleai) Python implementation of many of the artificial intelligence algorithms described in the book "Artificial Intelligence, a Modern Approach".
 It focuses on providing an easy to use, well documented and tested library.
 * [astroML](https://www.astroml.org/) - Machine Learning and Data Mining for Astronomy.